Category: Christian Living

 Acts 3:19 (NKJV)

 Repentance is a central message of the Bible, yet it is often misunderstood.
-Some view it as simply feeling sorry for wrongdoing, while others see it as a one-time act at the beginning of faith.
+Some view it as simply feeling sorry for wrongdoing, while others see it as a one-time act at the beginning of receiving salvation.

 True repentance goes deeper.
 It is not just about emotion—it is about transformation.
 It involves a change of heart, a change of mind, and a change of direction.
 It is turning away from sin and turning toward God.